 The Black, Indigenous, and People of Color (BIPOC) Sangha is a weekly gathering of self-identified BIPOC practitioners who meditate together and explore the teachings of the Buddha in the light of personal experience.

-Each week, a BIPOC teacher from IMS will offer a short talk, guided meditation, and/or a silent sit for 30-40 minutes.
-Some gatherings add a 10-15 minute question and response period to help support the practice.
+Sessions include a short Dharma talk, guided meditation, and/or a silent sit for 30-40 minutes.
+Some gatherings add a 10-15 minute question and response period to support your practice.

-There is no fee to enroll in our BIPOC Sangha.
-If you would like to support this program or your teachers, you may make an offering within the IMS Online Learning Center after you enroll.
-Click here to learn more about the Buddhist practice of dana, or generosity.
+BIPOC Sangha is a free offering from IMS.
+Teachers receive a modest fee for leading sangha sessions but if you would like to support this program or your teachers, you may make an offering within the IMS Online Learning Center after you enroll.

 Additional dates & teachers will be added soon!